Frequently Asked Questions

 How do I know if a supplement is high quality?

 Look for third-party testing seals from USP (United States Pharmacopeia), NSF International, or ConsumerLab.
 These organizations independently verify that the product contains what the label claims, is free of contaminants, and dissolves properly.
 Beyond certifications, check for specific ingredient forms (methylfolate vs. folic acid, chelated minerals vs. oxide), transparent labeling (no proprietary blends), and clinically relevant doses.
+For ranked product picks by category, see Top Supplements.

 Can supplements interact with my medications?